MostafaElKaranshawy/Carabity/README.md

 3. Install the required dependencies.

 ## User Guide

 - In the Main page choose to Sign Up or Login if you already have an account on the System.
 - In Signing Up the system will require Some information about you to have the best recommendation System.
 - After Signing in You will be in the Home page which have the following section
 - Navigation bar (Home, Profile, Contact, About).
 - Search bar.
 - Recommendation Section.
 - Comparison Section.
 - Main Cars Section with 4 categories (All, New, Old, Rent).
 - Social Platforms in the footer.
 - Profile Page contains:
 - Profile Photo
 - Bought cars
   - Old Cars
   - New Cars
 - Rented Cars
 - Favourite Cars
 - Edit data
   - Changing Password.
   - Changing Profile Photo.

 ## Tutorial

-Uploading carabity.mp4…
+<video controls src="https://github.com/MostafaElKaranshawy/Carabity/blob/main/carabity.mp4" title="Title"></video>

 # Contributors